giga-sec/gigaSec-Tech-Notes/2. Notes/example of HTTP reQUEST by CLIENT.md

 Referer: https://tryhackme.com/

 ```
-### Explanation of the REQUEST code above
+### Explanation of the REQUEST body above
 Line 1.
-This request is sending the Get Method, then telling the web server we are using HTTP Protocol version 1.1
+This request is sending the Get Method, then telling the [[web server]] we are using HTTP Protocol version 1.1

 Host.
-We tell the web server we want the website tryhackme.com
+We tell the [[web server]] we want the website tryhackme.com

 User-Agent.
 We are using Firefox version 87 browser